-The National Association of REALTORS® recently warned real estate agents about the risks of Legionella bacteria in recently-opened buildings.
+The NAR recently warned real estate agents about the risks of Legionella bacteria in recently-opened buildings.
 It’s a challenge that many property owners and real estate professionals haven’t had to face until this pandemic.
 But after being closed for many months as a result of COVID-19, some buildings are particularly vulnerable to this bacteria.

 What is Legionella Bacteria and How is it Transmitted?